 To my dental family,

-Our office at Classic Smiles is following the guidelines and recommendations by the Chicago Dental Society, Illinois State Dental Society, and the CDC.
+Diverde Dental Studio is following the guidelines and recommendations by the Chicago Dental Society, Illinois State Dental Society, and the CDC.
 This will always be the case.
 As the guidelines change as the pandemic continues, we will change with the science.
 COVID-19 may be waning, but our commitment to avoiding infections will not.

 The University of Illinois Dental School where I am on faculty follows the most stringent safety guidelines.
 We follow suit with enhanced sterilization and protocol that includes new health history, strict wipe down measures, pre-rinsing, full masks and glove technique, and full sterilization procedures.
 I get updates daily from the Chicago Dental Society and will make any recommended adjustments as they suggest.